Trump orders GM to manufacture ventilators under the Defense Production Act

 Brown’s call to invoke the Defense Production Act echoed those of many Democrats — including House Speaker Nancy Pelosi (D-Calif.) — who have questioned why Trump hasn’t used the measure more aggressively.

-In recent days, Trump has said the act, initially used during the Korean War, has provided strong leverage as he talks to private companies about voluntarily making products needed for the response to the pandemic.
+In recent days, Trump has said the act has provided strong leverage as he talks to private companies about voluntarily making products needed for the response to the pandemic.

 “Mr. President, you have the power to order GM and thousands of other companies to start making ventilators, masks, and tests,” Sen. Chris Murphy (D-Conn.), another lawmaker who responded to Trump, said in a tweet.
 “Stop whining.
 Use the powers Congress has given you.
 NOW.
 Every additional day you wait costs countless lives.”